Special Educational Needs

 they have a disability as defined under the Equality Act, which affects their ability to access and benefit from the educational opportunities generally enjoyed by children of the same age.

-Our Special Educational Needs and Disabilities Co-Ordinator is the Head Teacher, Mrs Amanda Luke.
+Our Special Educational Needs and Disabilities Co-Ordinator is Amy Fleet Year 2 Class Teacher.
 She is aided by the SEND Governor Mrs Phyllida Pyper.
-They all support and work closely with the class teachers and families to aid the learning of all children who are judged to have a Special Educational Needs or a Disability.
+They both support and work closely with the class teachers and families to aid the learning of all children who are judged to have a Special Educational Needs or a Disability.